VTwin90/VGAME/README.md

 * The owner could have their needs and more by using a mobile-first approach to a fully responsive website which would allow for easy navigation, use, and no diminished experiences on all viewport sizes.

 * Other features further down the line will allow the website to provide a more complete user experience by incorporating a rating/like system to then showcase top rated games.
-Also, to include a new games section and comment section where users can give feedback on individual games.
+Also, to include a new games section and comment section(with avatar images) where users can give feedback on individual games.
 And create a admin site to be able to delete, add and update features and data.
 Thus to liven up the project even more.

 #### [Back to top](<#contents>)